 When you're ready to call a contractor, consider the following advice:

-*Before making a financial commitment, solicit at least 2-3 bids from prospective contractors based on the same building specifications, materials, labor, and the time needed to complete the project.
+*Before making a financial commitment, solicit at least three bids from prospective contractors based on the same building specifications, materials, labor and the time needed to complete the project.

-*Obtain at least 2-3 references from former customers of the contractor, find out if they were satisfied with the work that was done, and inspect the work yourself.
+*Obtain at least 2-3 references from former customers of the contractor to determine if they were satisfied with the work that was done and inspect the work yourself.

 * Review your estimates carefully to make sure that they fall within your budget.
-Also, remember the cost of labor and materials can fluctuate all the time, which can cause your estimate to fluctuate as well.
+Also, remember the cost of labor and materials can fluctuate all the time which could cause your estimate to fluctuate as well.

 *Remember that the contractor with the lowest bid may not be the best suited for the job.
 If an estimate is significantly lower than others, the contractor may plan to cut expenses by using inferior products, hiring unskilled workers, failing to have proper insurance funding - or he or she may not fully understand your work requirements.

 *Once you have found a contractor, request proof that the company has insurance covering workmen's compensation, property damage and personal liability in the event of accidents.
 Ask for a copy of the insurance certificate for you records.

 *Before signing the contract read over in its entirety.
 Do not sign if there are blank lines or if there are statements you do not understand or do not agree.
 Ask for a copy of the signed contract if it is not offered to you.

 *Don't pay for the entire job in advance or pay cash to a salesperson or contractor.
 However, if the contractor asks for some money up front, do not worry: Contractors may ask for a third or even half of the estimate as a down payment before beginning work.
 Make sure you get a receipt from the contractor and that the contract properly accounts for the amount you've already paid.